matteo-figini/overlapping-terms/README.md

 with the following meaning:
 - CALL is an integer number between 1 and the number of exam terms inserted, indicating in which exam call the problem arises;
 - FIRST_EXAM and SECOND_EXAM contain the information of, respectively, the first and the second overlapping exams, such as the name of the exams, the year, the semester, whether the exam is mandatory or not and finally the dates and the time slots in which the problem arises.

+If the parameters _-n_ or _--name_ were passed when starting the program, the final list is sorted by the name of the first exam and then the name of the second exam.

+Otherwise, in the default setting, the final list is sorted by the exam call, then the date of the first exam and then the date of the second exam.

 ## Author
 Matteo Figini